NrupParikh/MVP/README.md

   - Model (UseCase or Interactor) : Represent application specific flow.
 Not for domain.
 What the presentation layer does.
 - Domain Layer : Know about Plain Java object.
 Bussiness entity.
 Handle request comes from Presentation Layer.
 Fetch data from Data Layer and pass to Presentation Layer.
 - Data Layer : DB and API Related.
 Has singleton classes.
+- Each layer can have Test case (Seperation of Concern)

 ### Dependancy of Layers
 - Presentation Layer depend on Domain Layer, Domain Layer depend on Data Layer
 - It is transitive.
 Means, Presentation Layer know about Domain Layer, Domain Layer know about Data Layer but Data Layer don't know about Domain Layer and Domain Layer don't know about Presentation Layer